This post may contain affiliate links.

 - Dresden Christmas Market is one of the oldest and best in Germany, and indeed Europe.

-- Berlin Christmas Market.
+- Berlin Christmas Markets.
 Germany’s capital city, Berlin, knows how to put on a traditional European Christmas market, with modern German flair.
-There are several venues for Christmas markets around Berlin city, check out the Gendarmenmarkt Christmas market, Wintertraum am Alexa and Breitscheidplatz Christmas Market.
-The Gendarmenmarkt Christmas market is more traditional in feel and location, with a backdrop of classical German buildings.
-Wintertraum am Alexa is more for fun and thrill seekers.
+There are several venues for Christmas markets around Berlin city, check out the Gendarmenmarkt Christmas market, Charlottenburg Palace Christmas Market, Wintertraum am Alexa, the Nordic-themed Lucia Market at Kulturbrauerei, and Breitscheidplatz Christmas Market near the Kaiser Wilhelm Memorial Church.
+The Gendarmenmarkt Christmas market is more traditional in feel and location and is one of the prettiest markets in Berlin.
+Its backdrop of classical German buildings is lovely, including French and German cathedrals.
+Wintertraum am Alexa is more for fun and suits thrill seekers.
 But as there are so many options in Berlin you could combine the different markets into a great bucket-list winter break.
 The Breitscheidplatz Christmas Market is a fun place to visit in Berlin.
-Home of one the city’s most well-known attacks, this market has bounced back and continues its festive atmosphere adjacent to a stunning church.
+Home of one the city’s most well-known attacks (2016), this market has bounced back and continues its festive atmosphere adjacent to the stunning church and WWII relic.

 - Trier Christmas Market.
 Trier is Germany’s Oldest City and is sometimes called the “Rome of the North”.
 In Trier expect romantic cobblestones and stunning historic buildings lending a perfect Christmas setting to the festive celebrations.